-Contractual Arrangements with Our Variable Interest Entities and Their Shareholders
+Contractual Arrangements with the Variable Interest Entities and Their Shareholders based on a series of contractual arrangements.

-PRC laws and regulations currently restrict foreign ownership and investment in value-added telecommunications services in China.
-As a result, we operate our relevant business through our variable interest entities and their subsidiaries based on a series of contractual arrangements.
 For a description of these contractual arrangements, see "Item 4.
-Information on the Company-C. Organizational Structure-Contractual Arrangements with Our Variable Interest Entities."
+Information on the Company-C. Organizational Structure-Contractual Arrangements with the Variable Interest Entities."